jncraton/BWMetaAI/command_info.md

 Uses all available units to guard the town.

 ## guard_resources (military)
-Send units of type %1(military) to guard as many resources spots as possible(1 per spot).
+Send units of type %1(military) to guard as many unacquired base locations as possible(1 per spot).

 ## place_guard (unit) (byte)
-Place %2(byte) guards using %1(unit) to guard town.
+Place one %1(unit) to guard town at strategic location %2.
-* index starts at 0 for first guard for example place_guard medic 0 = place 1 medic to guard town.
+Location:
+0 = town center
+1 = mineral line
+2 = geyser/refinery

 ## player_need (byte) (building)
 If the player does not own %1(byte) number of %2(building), then build it at priority 80, otherwise ignore this opcode.